pmmp/PocketMine-MP/CONTRIBUTING.md

  - Mojang - This label is applied when the issue is suspected of being caused by the Minecraft: Pocket Edition client, but has not been confirmed.

 ### Closing Issues
-To keep the bug tracker clear of non-related issues and to prevent it from overflowing, issues must be closed as soon as possible.
+To keep the bug tracker clear of non-related issues and to prevent it from overflowing, **issues must be closed as soon as possible** (This may sound unethical, but it is MUCH better than having the BUG TRACKER filled with SUPPORT REQUESTS and "I NEED HELP").

- - **Support requests are not bugs.** Issues such as "How do I do this" are not bugs and are closed as soon as a collaborator spots it.
-They are referred to our Forum to seek assistance.
- - ** No generic titles** such as "Question", "Help", "Crash Report" etc. If an issue has a generic title they will either be closed on the spot, or a collaborator will edit it to describe the actual symptom.
- - Similarly, no generic issue reports.
-It is the issue submitter's responsibility to provide us an issue that is **trackable, debuggable, reproducible, reported professionally and is an actual bug**.
-If you do not provide us with a summary or instructions on how to reproduce the issue, it is a support request until the actual bug has been found and therefore the issue is closed.
+If an issue does not conform to the "Creating an Issue" guidelines above, the issue should be closed.

 ### Milestones
 PocketMine-MP uses GitHub Milestones to set a goal for a new release.
 A milestone is set on the following occasions.